 If you don't have a cast-iron skillet, you can certainly use any other oven-safe skillet, or make the creamy filling in a skillet, pour it into a baking dish, and then top with tater tots before baking.

 Tater tot casseroles enjoy a high degree of popularity in the upper Midwest, and especially in Minnesota, where a tater tot casserole recipe, known as hotdish, is something of a food staple.
 The story goes that the frugality of hotdish, and the fact that it combined starch, vegetable, and protein, secured its place as a popular family recipe during the Great Depression.
 I can totally see why.
-There are no exotic, expensive ingredients here, and although one couldn’t — and probably shouldn’t — argue that tater tots are healthy, the recipe in totality is pretty nutritious with just 227 calories per serving and more than 10 grams of protein from the cashews and vegan sausage.
+There are no exotic, expensive ingredients here, and although one couldn't -- and probably shouldn't -- argue that tater tots are healthy, the recipe in totality is pretty nutritious with 377 calories per serving and 13 grams of protein from the vegan sausage.

 And here's the best part for the cook, which I saved for the last, or probably not because you've already seen the photos.
 This is one gorgeous dish, and everyone will be rather impressed when you carry it to the dinner table and put it down.
 Be sure to do it with a tiny flourish.
 And no, you won't get pronounced a genius by the James Beard Foundation, but you will certainly see lots of happy faces and hear many satisfied burps, and in the end isn't that even better?

-- 2 cups unsweetened cashew or almond milk
+- 2 cups almond milk (or any nondairy milk, unsweetened)

 - Salt and ground black pepper to taste